Why route days break before the first job starts

 Reactive updates

-When reminders and ETAs are disconnected, route problems show up too late.
+When reminders and ETAs are disconnected, the route problems show up too late.

 The route planning sequence to follow each day

-Build the day in order.
-Start with what cannot move, then layer flexible work around the real travel pattern of the route.
+A strong route is built in order.
+Start with what cannot move, then layer flexible work around the real travel pattern of the day.

 Daily planning sequence

-Start with time-sensitive visits and any stop with a strict window.
+Start with time-sensitive visits, prep-heavy work, and any stop with a strict client window.

-Fit the movable appointments around the fixed stops instead of planning each one in isolation.
+Fit the movable appointments around the fixed stops instead of planning each job in isolation.

-Protect the route from optimism by adding time where the day usually runs long.
+Protect the route from optimism by adding realistic time where the day usually runs long.

 Check reminders and access notes